 5 For they deliberately overlook this fact, that the heavens existed long ago, and the earth was formed out of water and through water by the word of God, 6 and that by means of these the world that then existed was deluged with water and perished 9 The Lord is not slow to fulfill his promise as some count slowness, but is patient toward you, not wishing that any should perish, but that all should reach repentance.
 10 But the day of the Lord will come like a thief, and then the heavens will pass away with a roar, and the heavenly bodies will be burned up and dissolved, and the earth and the works that are done on it will be exposed.
 2 Peter 3:5-6; 9-10 ESV

 Satan is still at his plan to stop Jesus from destroying him.
 Know this he can’t stop what God has set in motion.
 Jesus is going to return for a final judgment and that day will come unknowingly just like it did to the wicked of antiquity.
 The question for you dear reader is where will you stand?
-In agreement or indifference with Satan or with the righteous called of Christ by whom men and women from all over the world may be saved.
-Peter tells us that God is patient toward us not wanting any to perish but that time of repentance that we have right now will not last forever.
+Are you in agreement or indifference with Satan?
+Are you in agreement with the righteous called of Christ?
+Men and women from all over the world may be saved when in agreement with Christ.
+Peter tells us that God is patient toward us not wanting any to perish.
+However that time of repentance that we have right now will not last forever.
 Will you repent today and fall into the grace and mercy of Jesus our savior?
 Tomorrow may be too late.